edgamat/edgamat.github.io/_posts/2019-10-27-Managing-Entity-Framework-Core-Mappings.md

 Since they are optional, it is something that a Clean Architecture would consider removing.
 Maintaining these convenience properties can be a chore and don't provide significant value.
-It means the `DbContext` class is kept very simple and doesn't grow in size as the number of classes in the data model increases.
+It means the `DbContext` class is kept clean and doesn't grow in size as the number of classes in the data model increases.

 ## Separation of Configuration Data